 There is no difference in argument passing between calls from SystemVerilog to C and calls from C to System-Verilog.
 Functions exported from SystemVerilog can not have open arrays as arguments.
-Otherwise, the same types of formal arguments can be declared in SystemVerilog for exported functions and external functions.
-A function exported from SystemVerilog shall have the same function header in C as the external function with the same function result type and same formal argument list.
+Apart from this restriction, the same types of formal arguments can be declared in SystemVerilog for exported functions and external functions.
+A function exported from SystemVerilog shall have the same function header in C as would an external function with the same function result type and same formal argument list.
 In the case of arguments passed by reference, an actual argument to SystemVerilog function called from C shall be allocated using the same layout of data as SystemVerilog uses for that type of argument; the caller is responsible for the allocation.
-It can be done with preserving the binary compatibility, see section A.7.5 and section A.10.11.
+It can be done while preserving binary compatibility, see section A.7.5 and section A.11.11.